 - Call PBGC's Customer Contact Center to request a form by mail.
 The number is 1-800-400-7242.

-Before you call, please have your Social Security number, plan name and case number ready for the customer service representative.
+When calling, remember to have your customer ID (PDF) or Social Security number, plan name and case number to help expedite the request.

 While PBGC is required to withhold federal income tax, we do not withhold for state taxes.
 If your state has an income tax, you may owe tax on your PBGC benefit.
 To find out more, contact your state tax office.

 For additional information, see our Frequently Asked Questions on IRS Form 1099-R.

 Last Friday marked the official start of the 2014 holiday shopping season.
 And today, as many gear up to score "Cyber Monday's" best deals, many Americans are still struggling.
 And that includes a number of PBGC's customers.
 That struggle is reflected in the increased number of inquiries we have received about loans or payment increases.

 PBGC does not have the authority to make loans.
 If you are not yet retired, however, you will have several options as to how your benefit can be paid.
 Options include different benefit levels for your surviving spouse or other beneficiaries.
 "Your PBGC Benefit Options" provides more information about these options for meeting your financial needs.

 While Congress provided for cost-of-living adjustments (COLA) for Social Security benefits, it did not establish similar measures for PBGC payments.
 Your benefit amount will not increase with inflation.

 We know how important every penny is these days, so know that you can count on PBGC to pay you the maximum amount allowable by law, and that your payment will be made on time every month.